This Plastic Free July lets consider how we reduce our plastic footprint when buying beauty products.

 Plastic Free July has begun!

 Every year I take up this challenge because I know that just like the journey of eliminating toxins from your environment, reducing plastic use is a journey.
 You may already be taking a reusable coffee cup to the cafe and your cotton bags to the grocery store but there are so many other things we can do.

 Well done if you have changed some habits to reduce your plastic footprint but what new challenge can you take?
 And how can you achieve less plastic when it comes to beauty?

 Here are six ways you can reduce your plastic use when it comes to beauty.

 1. Buy less products

 One way to reduce the plastic you have to bin or recycle is to just buy less.
-I think finding products you love that are multi-taskers can be a great way to do this.
-Some of my favourite ones I have been using for a while are rosehip oil (for skin and hair, and even to style your eyebrows) and papaya ointment (for lips and dry skin, or to soothe kid’s bumps and scratches).
+Finding products you love that are multi-taskers can be a great way to do this.
+Some of my favourite are rosehip oil (for skin and hair, and even to style your eyebrows) and papaya ointment which can be used for lips and dry skin, or to soothe kid’s bumps and scratches.

 2. Choose products with no plastic packaging